yazz/VisualJS/README.md

 Introduction
 ------------

 Originally called "Clojure on Coils", this project has now been renamed to just "Coils".
-The Coils framework was born out of one web developer's pain over many years developing both web and desktop software.
+Coils started from one web developer's pain over many years developing both web and desktop software.
 Zubair Quraishi started professionally in the early 1990s as a C++ programmer, and then moved to Java, mostly building server side Java web applications, only to find the whole develop, compile, test loop hugely cumbersome and time wasting.

 Then one day in 2008, like many developers before him, he discovered Ruby on Rails.